GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/tween3d/index.md

 **Resume a tween**
 Resume the tween animation.

+**Scale volume**
+Change the scale volume.

+**Stretch on Y axis**
+Change the stretch on Y axis.
+The object volume is conserved.
+A stretch of 2 makes the object appear 2 times longer on Y in proportion to the dimensions on X and Z.

+**Stretch on Z axis**
+Change the stretch on Z axis.
+The object volume is conserved.
+A stretch of 2 makes the object appear 2 times longer on Z in proportion to the dimensions on X and Y.

 **Stop a tween**
 Stop the running tween animation.

+**Tween depth (Z size)**
+Tweens an object depth from its current value to a new one.

+**Tween Z position**
+Tweens an object Z position from its current value to a new one.

-**Tween rotation X**
+**Tween X rotation**
-Tweens an object rotation X from its current value to a new one.
+Tweens an object X rotation from its current value to a new one.

 **Tween rotation Y**
-Tweens an object rotation Y from its current value to a new one.
+Tweens an object Y rotation from its current value to a new one.

 **Tween scale volume**
 Tweens an object scale volume from its current value to a new one.
 The scale volume can never be 0 or less.